 It seems the story is destined for such transformations in time and place as the current production is set in Las Vegas in the 1960s with all the bells and whistles of that turbulent era.
 Even if you are not a big fun of modern adaptations for traditional art forms, most probably you will enjoy the time-tested tunes and passionate performance.
 Think about finding repeating patterns of history and savor the music in all its glory.
 It’s a “Rat Pack Rigoletto”, as noted by the NYT.

-Mysterious Landscapes of Hercules Segers at the Met Museum
+Mysterious Landscapes of Hercules Segers

 NYC Art and Culture Scene in Apr-May 2017: Mountain Valley with Fenced Fields by Hercules Segers